biocore/qiime/doc/documentation/file_formats.rst

 	T2	2
 	T3	3

-The reason for this format is that it is usually metadata from one or more columns in the mapping files associated with each different data set that would allow you to match samples to one another.
+The reason for this format is that usually sample metadata from one or more columns in the mapping files associated with each different data set is what allows you to match samples to one another.
 With this format you can select one or more columns from each mapping file (concatenating some fields, if necessary) to build this file.

 To clarify, this format maps from *input* sample id to *new* sample id, **not** from *sample id in matrix 1* to *sample id in matrix 2*.